IlyaZinkovich/ilyazinkovich.github.io/_posts/2019/feb/2019-02-08-dynamic-configuration.md

 ## Common Approach to Dynamic Configuration

-[Feature Toggles](https://martinfowler.com/articles/feature-toggles.html) in some form or another are widely used to configure the applications dynamically.
+[Feature Toggles](https://martinfowler.com/articles/feature-toggles.html) are widely used to configure the applications dynamically.
 Here is an example of **how** they're used.

 Let's say we're developing a car-sharing service and need to get cars nearby client location filtered according to his preferences.
 We have a couple of filters:
 - **prodFilter** that filters cars according to the last stable version of a filter;